A Celebration of Bluffton Life~ Then & Now

 With permission from CH2/ CB2 magazine – media sponsor 2015 Bluffton Village Festival

-Article to appear in their May 2015 issue
+Article appeared in their May 2015 issue

 Once upon a time there was…and still is… a very cool, eclectic town renowned for the originality of its people, some truly stand out Southern characters, a town by the banks of the beautiful May, known for its artists of any genre, good food and lowcountry living.
 A colony of quirky, unique, folks who earned the saying, penned in the book, A Corner of Carolina by Edith Ingelsby, attributing the original, the first, way of thinking or State of Mind…as Bluffton.